is by no means an exhaustive or complete list. How could it possibly

 Kelleher - Narrative Super 8 filmmaker from late '80s / early

-'90s, has made a couple of self-funded 16mm shorts since then.
+'90s, he also made a couple of self-funded 16mm shorts in the '90s.
+Now deceased.

 Kennedy - Noted actress from '80s who became a director in